Pixpipe/pixpipejs/cookbook/readme.md

 ...
 ```

 The method `hasValidInput()` is a legacy from the class `Filter`.
 It checks if a filters input is actually like it should be.
-Since our filter inherits from `ImageToImageFilter`, it's constructor (when calling `super()`) already register that the filter should expect a input of type `Image2D` and of *category* "0".
+Since our filter inherits from `ImageToImageFilter`, it's constructor (when calling `super()`) already register that the filter should expect an input of type `Image2D` and of *category* "0".

 To manually add an expected input, just add an entry to the `inputValidator` by calling the method `this.addInputValidator` from the constructor (after `super()`).
 For example, if our filter was requiring 2 `Image2D` of category 0 and 1, then we would add that to the constructor: